ajstewartlang/02_intro_to_python_programming/_sources/docker.md

 ## Introduction to Docker

 In the video below I introduce you to the concept of containerisation using Docker.
+Docker allows us to package our software (e.g., analysis code and data files) and dependencies in containers that can then be run on any operating system.
+The container will work identically on macOS, Windows, or Linux.
+Docker containers are used widely in software development, production, and data science.
+They have an important role to play in data science as they allow our analysis scripts and data files to be containerised with a particular version of (e.g.) R or Python, and with particular versions of their libraries and packages, that can then be run on any other machine or on our own machine at some point in the future - just by spinning up the container.
+This allows our analysis to be fully reproducible.

 <center>